 It’s what everyone says.
-They say it while eating their flesh, drinking the breast milk they made for their infants, using the eggs they laid in their desperate and futile attempts to be mothers.
+They say it while eating the flesh of their defenceless victims, drinking the breast milk they made for their infants, using the eggs they laid because humans have corrupted their genes and selectively bred them until they lay themselves to death.
 They say it wearing flayed skins, body fibres and feathers, freshly washed top to toe, with sweet perfumed toiletries of corpse parts and ingredients for which helpless, despairing creatures were tortured in labs.

 ‘Oh, I think animals should be humanely treated.’
 Hardly a day goes by without seeing a similar comment on social media.
 Have you ever wondered why we say these words?

 Because if we really thought of animals as the objects, the things, the commodities and resources that our use of them is built upon, we wouldn’t even consider being ‘humane‘.
-We’re not ‘humane’ to furniture; we’re not ‘humane’ to machines.
+We don’t worry about telling people we’re ‘humane’ to furniture; we’re not ‘humane’ to machines.

-The words ‘I think animals should be humanely treated’ are a clear recognition and an absolute admission that those whom we use are capable of suffering harm and distress as a result of the practices we fund with our consumer cash.
+The words ‘I think animals should be humanely treated’ are a clear acknowledgement and an absolute admission that those whom we use, can and do suffer harm and distress as a result of the practices we are demanding and funding with our consumer cash.

 While we continue to pay for and support using the lives and bodies of members of nonhuman species, with our own words we’re admitting either that we don’t know the facts, or else we’re admitting we know and don’t care.
 But if the latter is true, isn’t it curious that we don’t want others to know this about us?